YoUsUf07y/BSE_Template_Portfolio/index.md

 # First Milestone

-My first milestone was setting up and hooking up the Raspberry Pi and all the necessary components onto my tv.
-The heatsinks, the sd card, and the controller were all added to ensure that the Raspberry Pi was working.
-Instead of the Raspberry Pi Os software, I had to first download a different software called Retro Pie.
-With Retro Pie, I needed to download an Imager for Raspberry Pi.
-Raspberry Pi Imager automatically downloads a list of the latest versions of Raspbian supported by the Raspberry Pi.
-Raspbian is the typical Raspberry Pi Os software, the one I needed on the Raspberry Pi was Retro Pi.
-With the included SD card, I plugged in the SD into my computer and launched the Imager.
-The imager allowed me to set the Operating System to Retro Pi instead of Raspbian onto the SD card.
-With the OS imaged onto the SD, I plugged the SD card back into the Raspberry Pi and rebooted the system and Retro Bi booted up.
+My first milestone was to complete the H-bridge and make the motors spin.
+An H-bridge is a circuit that allows you to control a DC motor to make it go backward or forward.
+To make the motors spin, I had to complete the H-Bridge.
+To do this I connect the motors to the arduino and the battery pack through the H-bridge, which is how they are able to move.
+The arduino addresses each motor and both its pins using the locations where the jumper wires were plugged in on the arduino, and it tells one pin to go high and the other to go low for the motors to spin one direction, and then uses the opposite set up for the motors to spin the opposite direction.
+When I plug the code into the arduino, the motors spin going clockwise and counter-clockwise.

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}